robprob/ml-in-c/README.md

 ---
 ## TODO
 - Support SGD and mini-batch GD to offer additional options in mitigating the disadvantages compared to Normal equation/SVD with respect to training-instance complexity
+- Refactor linreg.c into modular functions
 - Improve sample data generation and allow command-line interaction
 - Generally improve pre-processing utility of melper library
+- As more models are developed, shift additional utiliies to mlper

 ## Future Models
 - Logistic Regression